-Our team member will be waiting outside the airport terminal a few meters from the exit door.
-Please check your name at Showcard.
-He will bring you to hotel in Kathmandu.
-The drive from the airport to the hotel is around 20 minutes.
-After refreshment, we will brief your plan more visibly.
+Representative of our team will be waiting outside the airport terminal a few meters from the exit door.
+Please do check your name at Show card to find our team member.
+From airport you will be brought you to hotel in Kathmandu.
+From the airport to the hotel it would take around 20 minute drive.
+After you settle down in your hotel room and refreshed, we will brief you the schedule and plan of your trip.

-The last Population had counted nationwide in AD.
-2011, Namche has households: 480 & population: 1,540.
-We remain at Namche Bazaar for a second night to allow for proper acclimatisation to the altitude.
-Namche is a prosperous village situated in a large protected hollow.
-It gained its importance during the period when Tibetan salt was traded for the lowland grains of Nepal.
+Today is the full day to rest and acclimatize your body with high altitude.
+You can pay a short visit to Everest Viewpoint Hotel, from there you can have the magnificent view of different silver mountains including Mt.
+Everest.
+If you still have time then you can visit local Sherpa museum to learn about their cultures and traditions.
 Today a limited amount of trade still exists at Namche and Tibetans are often seen in the village trading rugs and Chinese-made goods, clothing, salt and dried meat.
 It is recommended that you take the opportunity to see both the sunrise and sunset views from the national park headquarters above the village.
 The stunning vista includes a superb panorama of the Khumbu peaks and great views of Everest.
 After breakfast, a variety of options exists.
 Perhaps a walk towards Thami (3810m) above the beautiful BhoteKhola River Valley or a visit to the national park headquarters to see the interesting displays of Sherpa lifestyle and culture.
 There is also a mountaineering display and information on the park’s flora and fauna.
 Your guides are one hand to offer advice and escort you on walks.

-(Trekking: approximately 4 hours) In the morning after Breakfast, we descend steeply through beautiful forest of juniper, rhododendron and fir till Phunki Tenga (3250m).
+In the early in the morning after Breakfast, we descend steeply through beautiful forest of juniper, rhododendron and fir till Phunki Tenga (3250m).
 After a welcome break and perhaps a cup of tea too then we cross the Dudh Kosi River’s bridge and ascend to Trashinga (3380m) & continue ascend till Kyangjuma (3550m).
 Here can have lunch break.
 Gently flat way descends till to Namche Bazzer.
 We enjoy a leisurely departure from Namche Bazaar with a final opportunity to visit the shops in the bazaar.

 We rise early in the morning to be ready for the arrival of our aircraft for the flight back to Kathmandu.
 On arrival in Kathmandu we are met and transferred back to our starting hotel.